carrickcancloud/AWS-Polly/README.md

 1. Sign in to the [AWS Management Console](https://aws.amazon.com/console/).
 2. Navigate to the IAM service.
-3. Click on "Users" in the sidebar, then click on "Add user".
+3. Click on "Users" in the sidebar, then click on "Create user".
-4. Enter a username for the new user.
+4. Enter a username for the new user and click on "Next" to proceed to the **Set permissions** section.
-5. In the **Access type** section, check the box for **Programmatic access**.
+5. Click on "Next" to proceed to the "Review and create" section.
-6. Click "Next: Permissions" to proceed.
+6. Click "Create user" to proceed.

-## Attach IAM Policies
+## Create & Attach IAM Policies

 After creating the IAM user, you need to attach the necessary policies: